Talent-Catalog/talentcatalog/docs/v220/job_chats.md

 for users.

-The intention behind Job Chats is to provide a unified, automated, centrally-accessible, and secure way for Talent Catalog users (employers, destinations, source partner, and candidates) to communicate with each other regarding job opportunities and candidate relocation.
+The intention behind Job Chats is to provide a unified, automated, centrally-accessible, and secure way for Talent Catalog users (employers, destinations, source partners, and candidates) to communicate with each other regarding job opportunities and candidate relocation.
 The <a href="">
 video demos</a> and sections below introduce Job Chats from the perspective of the different kinds of Talent Catalog users.